-Lusine Aghajanova, MD, PhD
+Lusine Aghajanova, M.D., Ph.D.

-Clinical Assistant Professor, Obstetrics & Gynecology - Reproductive Endocrinology & Infertility
+Clinical Associate Professor, Obstetrics & Gynecology - Reproductive Endocrinology & Infertility

-Subsequently, Dr. Aghajanova completed residency in obstetrics and gynecology at Baylor College in Texas and UC San Francisco with reproductive endocrinology and infertility fellowship training at UC San Francisco.
-She is a respected researcher in the field of endometrial receptivity and endometriosis.
+Subsequently, Dr. Aghajanova completed residency in Obstetrics and Gynecology at Baylor College of Medicine, Houston, Texas and at UC San Francisco.
+She proceeded then with subspecialty fellowship training in Reproductive Endocrinology and Infertility at UC San Francisco.
+She is a respected researcher in the field of endometrial receptivity, implantation and endometriosis.

-Dr. Aghajanova speaks five (5) languages and is very well published with over 50 peer-reviewed publications as well as numerous other oral and poster presentations and is a professional peer-reviewer for over 12 journals.
+Dr. Aghajanova speaks Russian and Armenian and is very well published with over 50 peer-reviewed publications as well as numerous other oral and poster presentations and is a professional peer-reviewer for over 12 journals.

 Dr.Aghajanova enjoys spending time with her husband and children, and traveling.